mandolyte/pdf-utils/mdToPdf/test.md

 # Heading One
 This is a paragraph with some *emphasized text* - OK?

+Here is an unordered list:

 - this is an unordered list
 - this is second item in unordered list

+Here is an ordered/numbered list:

 1. This is a numbered list
-2. This is second item in numbered list
+1. This is second item in numbered list

 ## Heading Two
 This is a paragraph with some **emphasized text** - OK?